 Hopefully you can avoid expensive mistakes that look just like the real thing.
 Sadly, it’s a “Guilty until proven innocent” world that AI has brought us into.

 Or, for that matter, “AI until proven Human.”
-But even then, there’s always a chance that even the humans are up to no good.
+There’s always a chance that even the humans are up to no good, but at least they’re less likely to do it when you’ve seen their faces.

 If you’d like to learn more, contact us today.